-The President shall host an annual open meeting for all members of the Club at which he/she shall outline the key activities of the Club and School over the preceding year.
-At the end of the second year of Presidency, this meeting will also provide the point of handover between the outgoing and incoming President and the business of the meeting will include the presentation of President’s chain, the Past President’s badge and the Vice President’s medallion.
+The President shall host an open meeting at the end of their two year term of office, for all members of the Club, at which they shall outline the key activities of the Club and School over the preceding two years.
+At the end of this term of Presidency, the meeting will also provide the point of handover between the outgoing and incoming President, and the business of the meeting will include the presentation of the President’s chain, the Past President’s badge, and the Vice President’s medallion.

 10. Amendments to the Constitution

 Amendments to this Constitution may be made on the affirmative vote of two thirds of the members of Council present and voting at a properly constituted meeting where the proposal for the amendment has been notified to members of Council on the Agenda for the meeting.
 A copy of any amended Constitution shall be communicated to the Secretary of the Board.